-Two members of the University of Rochester’s Department of Biology have received expedited funding awards from the National Science Foundation (NSF) to study biological processes involved in COVID-19.
+Researchers in the University of Rochester’s Department of Biology have received funding awards from the National Science Foundation (NSF) to study biological processes involved in COVID-19.

-“At this point, combating this pandemic is an ‘all-hands-on-deck’ situation,” says Elaine Sia, professor and chair of biology.
+“At this point, combating this pandemic is an ‘all-hands-on-deck’ situation,” says Elaine Sia, University of Rochester professor and chair of biology.
 “Researchers in the biology department at the University, like biologists everywhere, have been learning all we can about the SARS-CoV2 virus.”

 By better understanding the specific biological mechanisms and proteins involved in COVID-19 infection, scientists will better be able to develop effective treatments and vaccines to fight the disease.